-(b) Are a fine above average high - (b) A: a bove average high school peaces.
-Successful completion of the following high school or college courses: algebra, biology, and chemistry with a final grade of "C" or above.
+- (a) Graduation from a accretic esecondary school right school employ (a) in the student school error and constant and school error. - school grants.
+A seessful completion of the Mowing high school or college courses: algebra, biology, and chemistry with a final grade of "C" or above.
 College GPA of 2.0 or above. - (c) Verification by signature of Required Essential Cognitive and Physical Functions of surgical technology students.

-Respiratory Therapy - In addition to the General Health Science Admission requirements, entrance into the Respiratory Therapy Program has, as minimum requirements, the following: Note - The College reserves the right to select the most qualified applicants.
+Respiratory Therapy - In addition to the General Health Science Admission requirements, entrance into the Respiratory Therapy Program has the following minimum requirements: Note - The College reserves the right to select the most qualified applicants.